Arsalan692/For-testing/README.md

 - 🔍 Uses **Gemini AI** for precise OCR with lookalike character distinction (`0≠O`, `1≠I`, etc.).
 - 🎨 Beautiful **Streamlit UI** with a modern theme.
 - ⚡ Real-time chassis number detection.
-- 🌐 Web app ready – can be deployed on **Streamlit Cloud** or similar platforms.

 ---